NikolaGanchev/OnyxXML/README.md

 REQUIRE(cdiv.serialize() == "<div>&#x1f60a;</div>");
 ```

+If you need raw text, you may use the `__DangerousRawText` Node.

-However, it is important to note that the compile-time `Text` and `Attribute` structs do not provide any escaping.
+It is also important to note that the compile-time `Text` and `Attribute` structs do not provide any escaping.
 What you write is what you get.

 ## License